Cinzio Aldobrandini: Life

 Cinzio was born in Senigallia, son of Aurelio Personeni da Ca' Passero or Passeri, Doctor in Fine Arts and Medicine, son of Bernardino Passeri and wife, and wife Giulia or Elisabetta Aldobrandini, the latter being sister to Cardinal Giovanni Aldobrandini, Cardinal Ippolito Aldobrandini (later Pope Clement VIII), Pietro Aldobrandini (? - Rome, 11 February 1587), married to Flaminia Ferracci (? - Rome, 27 April 1603), sister of lawyer Muzio Ferracci (parents of Olimpia Aldobrandini, 1st Princess of Rossano, and Cardinal Pietro Aldobrandini), and Bernardo Aldobrandini, married to Livia Capizucchi, and daughter of Silvestro Aldobrandini and wife Lisa Donati.

-In 1565 Cinzio began his studies in Letters and Law at Ippolito's household in Rome.
+In 1565, Cinzio began his studies in Letters and Law at Ippolito's household in Rome.
 Attending Rome's Collegio Germanico, the University of Perugia and the University of Padua, he graduated as a Doctor of Law at Padua.
-Cinzio accompanied Ippolito on the legation to bring an end to the war between Poland and Germany and in 1588 was back in Rome to bring news of the legation's success to Pope Sixtus V.
+Cinzio accompanied Ippolito on the legation to bring an end to the war between Poland and Germany and in 1588, he was back in Rome to bring news of the legation's success to Pope Sixtus V.